• Share this on:

 • Do not just focus on specific European countries.
 Instead, identify the appropriate segment and let your buyers distribute your products across Europe within this segment.

 The market for table and kitchen linen is shaped by various trends, often related to the trends for HDHT on a sector level.
-We will outline the main developments below, starting with the potential effects of the COVID-19 pandemic on the HDHT market.
+Key topics are slow cooking and dining (related to ‘home sweet home’), wellness and sustainability.

 A key trend in the HDHT sector is the increased interest in ‘slow’ cooking and (social) dining.
-This involves preparing healthy meals and taking the time to sit and enjoy dinner with family and friends, boosting physical and mental wellness.
-This has become particularly relevant as the COVID-19 crisis has made consumers more acutely aware of the importance of both their mental and physical wellness.
-It also relates to the ‘home sweet home’ trend, where consumers try to make the home a place where they genuinely connect with family and friends.
+This involves preparing healthy meals and taking the time to sit and enjoy dinner with family and friends.
+As such, slow cooking and dining is part of the ‘home sweet home’ trend, where consumers try to make the home a place where they genuinely connect with family and friends.

-Due to the pandemic people are spending more time cooking and socialising as a family/household, and many plan to keep doing so in the future.
-This development is particularly prominent in younger generations, as older consumers probably already spent more time on these activities before the lockdowns.
+During the pandemic, people spent more time cooking and socialising as a family/household.
+Many expect this to be a permanent change: of those who started cooking more at the beginning of the pandemic, 65% were still doing so a year on.
+Now, due to the current cost-of-living crisis, 44% plan on cooking at home more.
 Such a long-term increase could further boost consumers’ interest in various types of table and kitchen linen, to help prepare meals and set a well-laid table that adds to the social experience of dinners.

 Tips: